deepsense-ai/seahorse/docs/operations/read_dataframe.md

 Supports reading files (CSV, JSON or PARQUET) from local file system, Amazon S3 and HDFS (it supports reading Hadoop-compatible partitioned files).

+Additionally, HTTP/HTTPS and FTP URLs are supported.
+E.g. specifying ``https://seahorse.deepsense.io/_static/transactions.csv`` as ``source`` parameter will download the example file from HTTP server.

 It also supports writing data to JDBC compatible databases and Cassandra. <BR/>
 For more detailed information on using JDBC driver, visit [Custom JDBC drivers](../workflowexecutor.html#custom-jdbc-drivers) section. <BR/>